fridamariejoergensen/CSS_project/content/network-analysis.md

 </td></tr> </table>

-If the in-degree of all characters if plotted versus their respective out-degree, it is seen, that the characters with a low in-degree also have a low out-degree, as well as the opposite in both cases.
-Therefore a linear relationship can be added to the plot.
-This is shown below:
+If the in-degree of all characters is plotted versus their respective out-degree, it is seen, that the characters with a low in-degree also have a low out-degree, as well as the opposite in both cases.
+Therefore a linear relationship can be shown as below:

 <img src="/images/in_out_scatter.png"     />
 <i>Figure 5.
 A linear relationship between in- and out-degrees is found. </i>